Who is behind Precedence Technologies Ltd?

 Dan Woodford, Customer Account Manager

-Dan works alongside George in the sales department to help manage Precedence customers, develop new business, and to field his telephone calls.
+Dan works alongside George in the sales department to help manage Precedence customers, develop new business and to provide a customer care representation.
 All whilst spending too much time on Twitter.

 Immediately prior to this job, Dan worked part-time from home doing QA for EPOQ, an on-line legal company.
 He juggled this with being a stay-at-home father for his three children.
 This role began during a year in Florence where he confused the locals by (a) not working and (b) looking after the children.